cazyw/spotify-playlist-backup/README.md

 # Spotify Playlist Backup
 Project to create a web app that displays a user's Spotify playlist track details so they can be downloaded as a csv file.

-https://spotify-playlist-backup.herokuapp.com (using Heroku's free sandbox account that sleeps inactive applications, so the application will take time to start if it's been inactive for 30mins)
+https://spotify-playlist-backup.onrender.com/ (changed from Heroku to Render)

 ## Objective